-To solve the blood pressure regression problem, we employed a Wavelet Packet Decomposition (WPD) approach using the Discrete Wavelet Transform (DWT) for feature extraction from raw PPG-signals.
-Specifically, we utilized the Daubechies wavelet (db6) of order 3, which offers a balance between time and frequency localization, making it particularly suitable for analysing non-stationary signals.
+To solve the BP regression problem, we employ a Wavelet Packet Decomposition (WPD) approach using the Discrete Wavelet Transform (DWT) for feature extraction from raw PPG-signals.
+Specifically, we utilize the Daubechies wavelet (db6) of order 3, which offers a balance between time and frequency localization, making it particularly suitable for analysing non-stationary signals.

-The wavelet packet decomposition allows for a hierarchical representation of the signal by decomposing both the approximation and detail coefficients at each level.
+The wavelet packet decomposition allows for a hierarchical representation of the signal by decomposing both the approximation and detail the coefficients at each level.
 This provides a finer level of signal analysis compared to standard DWT, capturing more detailed information across different frequency bands.

-After obtaining the wavelet packet coefficients, these features are flattened and then directly fed, without additional processing, as inputs to a Multi-Layer Perceptron (MLP) model.
-This simple approach will also be used to diagnose Atrial Fibrillation from PPG-signals.
+After obtaining the wavelet packet coefficients, these features are flattened and then directly fed, without additional processing, as inputs to an MLP model.
+This simple approach will also be used to diagnose AF from PPG-signals.

 \hypertarget{feature-extraction-for-af-detection}{ \paragraph{Feature extraction for AF detection} }

 \hypertarget{irregularity-features}{ \paragraph{Irregularity features} }